 Several School of Business advisory board members were present, along with their fellow business executives from a wide diversity of backgrounds.
 Students had the opportunity to network with professionals from the finance, entertainment, entrepreneurial, technological, and creative industries.

+Students from Pasadena City College, Mission College, Los Angeles Valley College, and Santa Monica College were in attendance.
+It was particularly nice to see how the PCC student entrepreneurship club organized itself to attend and participate in this event, and we hope the other community colleges will follow suit next year.
 This was the first time that community college students were allowed to participate in “So You Think You Can Sell”, and many of them came well-prepared!
 The competition was divided into two sections: a community college and a Woodbury section, with in-between a round of Kahoot!, in which all attendees could participate.

 Seven Community College students, and 10 Woodbury students were reviewed by a judging panel, consisting of School of Business advisory board members and invited business leaders.
 The panel identified the following Community College winners: